Pragyat23/votingapp/README.md

-simple distributed application running across multiple Docker containers.
+This is a simple distributed application running across multiple Docker containers.